• Search Keywords

 If a project is approved, the applicant will receive a Letter of Approval detailing the level and timeframe of Screen Australia’s approved contribution as well as any applicable conditions.

-Where Screen Australia’s total contribution (including any development funds) is $500,000 or under, funding will be in the form of a grant.
-Screen Australia does not take a share of receipts from projects funded under a grant, which means the funds do not have to be repaid other than in circumstances set out in the Terms of Trade.
-The amount of the Screen Australia grant will be agreed upfront and not varied, other than in exceptional circumstances.
-Screen Australia does not require a share of copyright in productions that it funds under a grant.
+• Screen Australia does not take a share of receipts from projects funded under a grant, which means the funds do not have to be repaid other than in circumstances set out in the Terms of Trade.

-Where Screen Australia’s total contribution (including any development funds) is more than $500,000, funding will be in the form of recoupable equity investment, with copyright and recoupment terms in accordance with the agency’s Terms of Trade.
+Where Screen Australia’s total contribution (including any development funds) is more than $500,000, funding will be in the form of recoupable equity investment, with copyright terms in accordance with the agency’s Terms of Trade.

 Inclusive Attachment Scheme

-As a condition of Screen Australia production support an above or below the line attachment must be allocated to each project: for example an attachment to a Director, Producer, DOP, Editor or Composer.
-The attachment should reflect the theme or content of the project: for example Indigenous, disability, gender, LGBTI+, culturally or linguistically diverse.
-Or the attachment should be targeted at providing experience to emerging practitioners.
-The costs must be included within your production budget and potential attachments should be discussed with your Investment Manager.
+As a condition of Screen Australia production support, an above or below the line attachment must be allocated to each project: for example, an attachment to a Director, Producer, DOP, Editor or Composer.

 Budget requirements